greg-ogs/epm-devops-essentials-bash-tasks/README.md

 # DevOps Essentials: Final task 1

-> **Please use branch `task1` for this task that already exist in your forked repository after you has been started task**
+> **Please use branch `task1` for this task that already exist in your forked repository after you has been started task.**

 ## Bash Task 1